petermusembi69/petermusembi69/README.md

 I am a software engineer, you will find flutter,dart and javascript projects in my profile.

-- 🔭 I’m currently working on a Flutter(Expense_manager) project
+- 🔭 I’m currently brainstorming.
-- 🌱 I’m currently learning how to write tests✔
+- 🌱 I’m currently learning how to use a clean architucture.
 - ✌ I’m looking to collaborate on any opensource project
 - 💬 Ask me about flutter and js
 - ⚡ Fun fact: I love films